react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Getting a Media Stream using getDisplayMedia

-This will allow capturing the device screen, also requests permission on execution.
+This will allow capturing the device screen, requests permission on execution.
-Android 10+ requires that a foreground service is running otherwise capturing won't work, follow [this solution](/guides/extra-steps/android#screen-capture-support-android-10).
+Make sure to follow [these](/guides/extra-steps/android#screen-capture-support-android-10) extra steps for Android and [these](http://localhost:5173/handbook/guides/extra-steps/ios#screen-capture-support) for iOS.
+Otherwise you'll experience blank streams.

 ```javascript
 try {